 While you ultimately don’t have control over what your client does, there are things you can do to set yourself up for success.

-Wave Invoicing saves microbusiness owners time and takes the stress out of getting paid.
+Wave's invoicing software saves microbusiness owners time and takes the stress out of getting paid.
 Create beautiful invoices and send automatic payment reminders, all for $0.

 The information and tips shared on this blog are meant to be used as learning and personal development tools as you launch, run and grow your business.
 While a good place to start, these articles should not take the place of personalized advice from professionals.
 As our lawyers would say: “All content on Wave’s blog is intended for informational purposes only.
 It should not be considered legal or financial advice.”
 Additionally, Wave is the legal copyright holder of all materials on the blog, and others cannot re-use or publish it without our written consent.